IP E-GAME VENTURES, INC. INSIDER TRADING POLICY

 4.2.
 Two (2) trading days after the disclosure of any material information other than Item 4.1 above.
 The Corporate Secretary shall issue an Office Bulletin to affected individuals for special Blackout Periods that may be imposed from time to time.

-1. When in doubt, all Covered Persons who from time to time possess material, non-public information about potentially market-affecting activities or information should consult
+- When in doubt, all Covered Persons who from time to time possess material, non-public information about potentially market-affecting activities or information should consult the Office of the Compliance Officer about any plan to trade on securities to ensure compliance with this Policy.

 6. All Covered Person’s shall report the trading of the Company’s shares to the Office of the Corporate Secretary not later than one (1) trading day after the occurrence of the event.
 The office of the Corporate Secretary shall file the required disclosure to comply with reporting requirements of the PSE and the SEC within the prescribed period.